 Court Appointed Special Advocates (CASAs) are volunteers trained to be advocates for children who have been abused and neglected and are under the protection of the court.
 They are appointed by the judge to meet regularly with the child, review records, and talk to family members and professionals involved in the child's case.
 They report information to the judge, make recommendations to promote the child's best interests, and monitor compliance with the court's orders until the child has been placed in a safe, permanent home.

-But there are more children in need than we have the volunteer or financial capacity to handle.
-We need more resources, but your help can make an important difference.
-The number of children in CPS care continues to increase and CASA needs your help.
-We need people in the community to become advocates for these children.
+But there are more children in need than we have the volunteer or financial capacity to handle. make an important difference.
+The number of children in CPS care continues to increase.